Home News Getting started

 6. Close the assignment

 After finishing the set of entries that you have reserved, you'll have to close the assignment.
 You may have only one open assignment at a time.
-You will be able to reopen closed assignments, but only those within the deadline.
+You will be able to reopen closed assignments, but only those within the current month.
 In any case, you'll have access only to the entries that you have created; the entries that you have postponed or declined will be already returned to the main dictionary.

 7. Extending your permissions